pksingh-sme/smart-clip/DEMO_SCRIPT.md

 ## Closing Remarks (1 minute)

 ### Key Takeaways
-1. "StreamHub is a production-ready platform with enterprise-grade features"
+1. "SmartClip is a production-ready platform with enterprise-grade features"
 2. "Our AI integration provides powerful content recommendations and moderation"
 3. "Security and observability are built into every layer of the platform"
 4. "The platform is fully scalable and cloud-ready"